Man in the Middle Attack Prevention & Detection

 • Automated Certificate Management: Implementing an automated system for managing digital certificates helps ensure the integrity and authenticity of secure connections, reducing the risk of certificate-related vulnerabilities.

-• Robust Security Tools: Tools like intrusion detection and prevention systems, firewalls, antivirus, and antimalware software play an important role in identifying and mitigating potential threats, including MitM attacks.
+• Robust Security Tools: Tools like intrusion detection and prevention systems, firewalls, antivirus, and antimalware software can help in identifying and mitigating potential threats, including MitM attacks.

 • Multi-Factor Authentication (MFA): MFA adds an additional layer of security beyond just passwords, requiring users to authenticate with something they have (like a phone) or something they are (like a fingerprint), making unauthorized access more challenging.